coreymaps/cs/content/project/la_fires/index.md

 external_link: ""

 image:
-  caption: "Our data on fire damage to buildings in Los Angeles on the front page of the January 14th, 2025 New York Times."
+  caption: "Our data on fire damage to buildings on the front page of the January 14th, 2025 New York Times."
   focal_point: Smart

 links: